top of page

 Can I insist my child seek therapy?

-The adolescent period can be a very anxious one for parents as they see their child becoming more independent and possibly having experiences they are concerned about.
-If your child is struggling you may be very keen for them to get help but trying to force someone to attend and open up may not be effective, and it is much better that attendance is voluntary.
+The adolescent period can be a very anxious one for parents as they see their child becoming more independent and having experiences they may not think them ready for.
+If your believe your child is struggling you may be very keen for them to get help.
+Unfortunately, trying to force someone to attend therapy, and once there open up about awkward topics, may not be effective.
+Instead the young person may not agree there is anything wrong, or even if they do, be resentful of being coerced when they are trying to build their autonomy and independence.

-Although parents can encourage their teen to attend, after the first session the young person will be given the opportunity to make a decision of their own about whether therapy in general, aw well as the specific therapist is right for them at this time.
+Generally, therapy is much more effective when attendance is voluntary.
+Although parents can encourage their teen to attend, after the first session the young person should have the choice about whether to continue, what the focus will be, and whether the therapist is right for them at this time.

 Q3/